Thursday 18 July 2019

 It would appear that although the magnet seems weak judging by how much mu-metal sticks to the magnet but this type of hard iron magnet was going out of fashion in the 1950s and TV manufactures were using stronger ceramic magnets which are black rather than silver.
 Holding the shaft in a vice - wrapping string around the housing and pulling voltage and current measurements are difficult to make.

 I measured up to 400mA short circuit with a digital multimeter, although the dynamo is only rated at 300mA.
 The current may have risen to 480mA after re-magnetising.
 Measuring the open-circuit voltage with a moving needle multimeter was a little easier at up to 12V increased to 20V after re magnetising.
-Adding the capacitor to the circuit doubled the current in the dynamo winding but did not, as far as I can tell, increase the power output of the dynohub after a re-magnetising again.
+Adding the capacitor to the circuit doubled the current in the dynamo winding but did not, as far as I can tell, increase the power output of the Dynohub after a re-magnetising again.

 Tests 1; With the dynamo clamped by the shaft with a vice and string wrapped around the hub body then pulled;